‘Cachalot’ is asked to trice up the mainsail during the ‘Return to Dunkirk’, 1990. Photo: Tom Cunliffe

 These same two owners are listed in the Lloyds Register of Yachts (1937-39), along with reference to a petrol engine, Stuart Turner, 2 cylinder.

 The Lloyds Register was not published during the war years, and in 1947 we find she is listed as owned by Hubert Somervell, living at 97, Clifton Hill, NW8, still with her Stuart Turner petrol engine.
+Hubert Somervell is also listed as owner in the ‘Alterations and additions to the 1939 Register’ published in 1946 to incorporate supplements from May and July 1939.
 There is also a gap in the Certificate of British Registry from 1939 and Hubert Somervell is not recorded as her owner.
 So when did he purchase her, and who owned her when she was requisitioned to take part in Operation Dynamo, May 1940?
 In ‘The ships that saved an army’ by Russell Plummer, pub.
 1990, ‘Cachalot’ is recorded as being owned by ‘Mr Spurling’ at the time of Operation Dynamo but there is no reference to his source.

 ‘Cachalot’ is a member of the Dunkirk Little Ships Association and listed amongst the vessels requisitioned to assist in the evacuation of Dunkirk, but there is no record of her activity there.
 She has taken part in events run by the ADLS, including the 1990 ‘Return to Dunkirk’.
-Hubert A. Somervell enlisted as a midshipman in 1916 and is listed in the London Gazette on three occasions (1918, 1920 and 1921) as a Royal Navy Lieutenant [retired in 1921].
+A Hubert A. Somervell enlisted as a midshipman in 1916 and is listed in the London Gazette on three occasions (1918, 1920 and 1921) as a Royal Navy Lieutenant [retired in 1921].
 In 1939, Hubert A. Somervell is living at 10, Fishpool St. London, now a Clerk in Holy Orders.
-Is this the same man who owned her when she was taken to Dunkirk?
+Could this be the same man who owned her in 1947 and perhaps when she was taken to Dunkirk?

 Kenneth Albert Harwood: Opthalmic Optician and Neauer Messinger: Shopkeeper, both of Guildford, Surrey are listed as joint owners from November 1948 until Brigadier Edward Elwyn Nott-Bower purchased her in 1951.
 These two owners are also listed in the Lloyds Register of Yachts (1949-51).